takhs91/empower/README.md

 You must then specify the MAC addresses of the WTPs that are authorized to connect to this controller.
 You can find the MAC address by logging into the WTPs using ssh and by using the ifconfig command.
-The EmPOWER platform uses the MAC address of the first wireless interface (typically moni0).
+The EmPOWER platform uses the MAC address of the OpenVSwitch bridge (br-ovs) as unique identified for wach WTP.
 Add all your WTPs using this procedure.

 After all WTPs have been added and if the controller is reachable by the WTPs on the ip address specified in the "etc/config/empower" then you should see an output like this in the controller terminal:

 ```